Frequently Asked Questions

 5. What is the benefit of processing our samples through your lab?
 Accordion Closed

-- We are a team of wildlife ecologists, geneticists, and bioinformaticians who developed Species from Feces as a part of our mission to promote bat conservation and make science available in a useful way.
-We attempt to translate rapidly advancing technologies to benefit bats and other cryptic species.
-Our work is conducted in state-of-the-art facilities at NAU’s Pathogen & Microbiome Institute and Flagstaff’s Translational Genomics Research Institute (TGen) North.
+- We are a team of wildlife ecologists, geneticists, and bioinformaticians who developed Species from Feces as a part of our mission to promote wildlife conservation, assist managers, and make science available in a useful way.
+We attempt to translate rapidly advancing technologies to benefit bats and other wildlife species.
 We have access to a variety of sequencers, from capillary to Illumina platforms.
 Our team has expertise in troubleshooting PCR chemistry, which ensures that you get the best quality data from your samples.

 - One of the most important things we do is communicate our work.
-It is our pleasure to explain our methods and results so you can be comfortable with them whether they are for management or research such as wildlife reports, theses, dissertations, technical publications, or peer-reviewed papers.
+It is our pleasure to explain our methods and results so you can be comfortable with them.
+Our detailed reports have been used for management and research, and have been part of wildlife presentations, reports, theses, dissertations, technical publications, and peer-reviewed papers.

 6. How old can my samples be?
 Accordion Closed

 - In an experiment that followed guano of known age for 2.5 years in caves of differing humidity, we found that humidity is more damaging to DNA than time (Walker et al. 2019).
 In practice, we have had success with old-appearing, highly processed samples, but recommend that feces be collected as fresh as possible to ensure that we recover adequate DNA for sequencing.
 See our limits of detection experiment to see how we identified bat assemblages even from commercial bat guano fertilizer and soil.
 We have not succeeded with guano covered in mold.

 7. Is the species from feces assay useful for environmental DNA (eDNA)?
 Accordion Closed